vilhelmen/demoauthenticator/README.md

 c.Authenticator.admin_password = 'adminpassword'
 ```

+Or just dump the class into your JH config file, it probably works.

 The admin password must be set to create admin-level accounts.

 If the user and admin passwords are the same, only users will be created.